PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 # Creating a cross-platform binary module with the .NET Core command-line interface tools

-This example uses the [.NET Core command-line interface][dotnet-cli] tools, a.k.a the `dotnet CLI`, to demonstrate how to create a binary module that is portable across operating systems supported by `PowerShell Core` as well as `Windows PowerShell` version 3 and higher.
+This example uses the [.NET Core command-line interface tools][dotnet-cli], a.k.a the `dotnet CLI`, to demonstrate how to create a binary module that is portable across operating systems supported by `PowerShell Core` as well as `Windows PowerShell` version 3 and higher.

-Because the binary module's assembly will be created as a `.NET Standard 2.0` class library, the same assembly can be imported into Windows PowerShell as well as PowerShell Core.
+Because the binary module's assembly will be created as a `.NET Standard 2.0 class library`, the same assembly can be imported into `Windows PowerShell` as well as `PowerShell Core`.
-This means you don't have to build separate assemblies to target these two different implementations of PowerShell.
+This means you do not have to build separate assemblies to target these two different implementations of PowerShell.

 ## Prerequisites